 Overview of Joe Stock's Writing

 My first article was a 1994 feature in Rock & Ice about climbing the Balfour Face on Mount Tasman in New Zealand.
-I continued magazine freelance writing until 2008, and then switched my focus to online.
+I continued magazine freelance writing until 2008, switched my focus to online, and am now writing books and personal blogging.
+The second edition of my guidebook for backcountry skiing in Southcentral Alaska—The Alaska Factor—was published in 2016.
 Some of my writing outlets have been:

 Arctic to Indian: Anchorage's Favorite Ski Tour, Cross Country Skier, Jan/Feb 2011.